Yanlecun/Yanlecun/README.md

   - git repo : (removed)
   - FYI
     - this project is deployed by git_actions and managed by docker virtual in ubuntu (AWS EC2 instance)
-      - plan to do : git_actions to jankins
+      - plan to do : change git_actions to jankins
       - git repo : https://github.com/Yanlecun/dockerfile_ubuntu
     - test account
       - admin auth :